KohaILS/koha-manual-zh-cn/source/cash_management.rst

 the action has taken place and is intended to allow the regular record of when money is collected from the cash register and taken to the bank.

-Both of the above pages utilise the cashup record to limit the display of transactions/summaries to only pertinent information, since the last cashup.
+Both of the above pages utilize the cashup record to limit the display of transactions/summaries to only pertinent information, since the last cashup.

 Once a cashup has taken place, a summary of the transactions taken during that